KShelembe/Kshelembe/README.md

 # Nice to meet you.

 - 👋 Hi, I’m @kwaneleshelembe
-- 👀 I’m interested in ...frontend developement
+- 👀 I’m interested in ...fullstack developement
-- 🌱 I’m currently learning ...react and bootstrap
+- 🌱 I’m currently learning ...vue.js and mongodb
-- 📫 How to reach me ...kwaneleshelembe841@gmail.com
+- 📫 How to reach me ...kwaneleshelembe845@gmail.com

 ## I love code ❤️💕